qiskit-community/qiskit-machine-learning/SECURITY.md

 ### Untrusted models
-Be careful when running untrusted models.
-Models are programs running them is equivalent to exposing your system to potentially untrusted code[^data-poisoning-sources].
+Models can be manipulated to produce undesired outputs and can be susceptible to backdoor triggers to expose confidential information[^data-poisoning-sources].
+Be careful about using untrusted models and sharing models.

 You can find more details on the security vulnerability feature in the GitHub documentation here:

 https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability

 Thank you for helping keep our project secure!

-[^data-poisoning-sources]: To understand risks of utilization of data from unknown sources, read the following Cornell papers on Data poisoning:
+[^data-poisoning-sources]: To understand risks of utilization of data from unknown sources, read the following Cornell papers on data poisoning and model safety:
     https://arxiv.org/abs/2312.04748
     https://arxiv.org/abs/2401.05566